 Most clients hire a talent coach because they have a problem.
-Usually that problem is performance.
-That makes sense, right?
 Often it’s a lack of understanding or expertise.
 Sometimes it’s a lack of talent.
 Occasionally, we run into casting or role issues.
 Or a personality is good, but the show lacks sizzle.
-And once in a great while, the show is performing at a very high level, but it just doesn’t stand out.
-It’s technically perfect, but somehow it’s flat.
+And once in a while, the show is performing at a very high level, but it doesn’t stand out.
+It’s technically perfect, but it’s flat.
 Someone has managed to polish the entertainment out.

 Radio shows are like that, too.
-Personality radio is messy.
-Great shows are flawed.
-Yet many broadcasters invest their time and resources in seeking perfection.
+Personality radio is messy and great shows are flawed.
+Yet many broadcasters seek perfection.
 In doing so, we polish the entertainment out of the show.